AndBetter/Mountain_Aquifers/README.md

 - the partitioning of incoming recharge into quick runoff and slow groundwater flows
 - the extension of the grondwater-fed portion of the drainage network.

-As the code requires basic geographical information as input (e.g. a DEM), it can easily be extended to different morphological settings.
+As the code requires basic geographical information as input (e.g. a DEM), and has a flexible parametrization, it can easily be extended to different morphological settings.

 Further details on: